google/certificate-transparency-go/README.md

 for the required tools and scripts, as it may be more up-to-date than this document.

-In order for the `go generate` command to work properly, the code must be checked out to the following location:
-`$GOPATH/src/github.com/google/certificate-transparency-go`

 ### Running Codebase Checks

 The [`scripts/presubmit.sh`](scripts/presubmit.sh) script runs various tools